Hudson & Munsell: Frank Dale Hudson

 Hudson was a pioneer with fireproof and soundproof building stone and became president of the American Institute of Architects's southern California chapter in 1910.

-Hudson married Harriet L. Beebe in Alameda County on September 23, 1890 and they had a daughter (Doris) in 1893.
+Hudson married Harriet L. Beebe in Alameda County on September 23, 1890, and they had a daughter (Doris) in 1893.
 Hudson died in Los Angeles in 1941.

 William A. O. Munsell

-William A. O. Munsell was born to Elmore Yocum Munsell, a physicist, and Ariadne Goodwin Farrington Munsell in Coldwater, Ohio in 1866.
+William A. O. Munsell was born to Elmore Yocum Munsell, a physician, and Ariadne Goodwin Farrington Munsell in Coldwater, Ohio in 1866.
 He was the eldest of four siblings and was named after his paternal grandfather.
 In 1867, his family moved to North Star, Ohio, in 1873 to Norborne, Missouri, and in 1876 to Rock Port, Missouri.
 In 1891, William moved to Denver, Colorado, while his family moved to Oregon.

 William began his career as a draftsman in Portland, Oregon, then as an architect in Wichita, Kansas.
 He moved to Los Angeles in the late 1890s, where he partnered with Seymour E. Locke in 1900 and Frank Dale Hudson from 1901 to 1931, after which he practiced solo and also worked as a city judge in San Marino, California.
 William was also an artist, and had his work shown in the Los Angeles Museum, Scottish Rite Cathedral, San Marino City Hall, and the Hospital for Tubercular Soldiers.
 He was also a member of the Society of Independent Artists and the Laguna Beach Art Association.

-William married twice, to Octavia S. Winder in Sedgwick, Kansas in June 25, 1891 and then to Julia V. K. Wilkes Munsell in Chicago, Illinois on August 13, 1903.
+William married twice, to Octavia S. Winder in Sedgwick, Kansas on June 25, 1891, and then to Julia V. K. Wilkes Munsell in Chicago, Illinois on August 13, 1903.
 William and Julia had one daughter together.

 William died in 1941 and was buried at Forest Home Cemetery in Milwaukee, Wisconsin.